-Program Director and EdCo Member, Amy Nystrand recently ‘’sat down” virtually with two Edco teachers, Ada Collins and Alyssa Niemiec.
+Program Director and EdCo Member, Amy Nystrand recently ‘’sat down” virtually Two Edco teachers, Ada Collins and Alyssa Niemiec, share their experiences in the classroom.
 Ada is the Math Coach at Tusculum Elementary and Alyssa teaches 7th grade math and Integrated Math I at Meigs Middle School.
 Reading their stories is a reminder of how teaching goes well beyond academics.

 Where do you teach, what do you teach, and how do you get into teaching?

 Ada: I teach at Tusculum Elementary, I am the math coach there, supporting Kindergarten through 4th grade, although this year my role looks a little different, since Metro’s not providing interim teachers we have two teachers who went on maternity leave like a week before school started.
 So, while the original plan was to get them interims, with doing virtual learning, me and the literacy coach have to support those teachers.
 So I am basically in charge of the Kindergarten class until that teacher comes back.
 I’m doing some coaching and doing some planning meetings with grade levels in the afternoon, but in the mornings I am Ms.Collins the Kindergarten teacher.

 And then, why did I get into teaching?
 I actually wanted to be a nurse in college, so I started out majoring in nursing, and I started taking all these science classes and I realized these are not for me, but I liked, and still love the idea of how nurses are caring for others and nurturing, and I felt like teaching and teachers do very similar things, caring for students, for children, for families.
 So that’s kind of how I got started into it.
 And this is my 10th year in education, crazy, and my 3rd year in coaching.